The Metchosin Foundation is a registered charity under the BC Societies Act, charitable status number 81576 1556 RR0001.

 Jacqueline Clare, Director

 Jacqueline Clare graduated from The University of Victoria in 2015 with a M.Sc. in Geography.
 Her research focused on the resident gray whale population in Clayoquot Sound, analyzing the influence of maternal learning on genetic differentiation at multiple spatial and temporal scales.
-Her primary research interests include ecology, resource management, GIS and cartography, and the effect of scale on the interpretation of spatio-temporal phenomena.
-She currently works for the Provincial government in the Ministry of Environment where she manages ecosystem data.
-She enjoys being outside playing soccer, running, hiking, and gardening.
+Jacqueline has since been working for the Provincial Government in the Ministry of Environment where she manages and maps species and ecosystems data.

 Mike Fischer, Director

-Mike grew up in Saanich (Strawberry Vale), spending much of his time out enjoying the unique natures of Southern Vancouver Island, hiking and skiing in the mountains up-island, and boating the Gulf Islands and Clayoquot Sound for summer holidays.
+Mike grew up in Strawberry Vale neighbourhood of Saanich, spending much of his time out enjoying the natural wonders of Vancouver Island, hiking and skiing in the mountains up-island, and boating the Gulf Islands and Clayoquot Sound for summer holidays.

 After graduating with an undergraduate degree in electrical engineering at UVic in 2001, Mike moved away for four years to pursue career opportunities in instrumentation research and development for astronomy.
-He returned to Southern Vancouver Island in 2005 to do a M.Sc. in mechanical engineering, and over this period came to recognize the many big problems that need solving here on Earth, and changed his professional focus to energy systems and sustainability.
+He returned to Southern Vancouver Island in 2005 to do a M.Sc. in mechanical engineering, and over this period came to recognize the many big problems that need solving here on Earth, and changed his professional focus to helping solve issues in energy systems and climate change.
+He co-founded a technology start-up in high efficiency LED lighting while working on his M.Sc. in computer science, followed by two years developing software for climate scientists, hydrologists and the general public at the Pacific Climate Impacts Consortium.
+He dabbled in artificial intelligence and machine learning at Kinsol Research before joining MarineLabs, a local start-up building and deploying automated buoys that monitor and report coastal sea state for maritime safety and climate change mitigation, where he holds the position of VP Software.

-Mike was also motivated to achieve a more balanced and sustainable lifestyle personally, and soon became involved in issues of local planning, food security, and resilience.
-In 2008, he was fortunate to be able to purchase land in Metchosin to start the hobby farm and low-impact lifestyle that was his dream.
-In 2010, he co-founded a technology start-up in high efficiency LED lighting while working on his M.Sc. in computer science and farming part time.
+Mike has long been motivated to achieve a more balanced and sustainable lifestyle personally, and since returning to Vancouver Island he immersed himself in issues of local planning, food security, sustainability, and resilience.
+In 2008, he was fortunate to be able to purchase land in Metchosin to start the hobby farm and low-impact lifestyle, surrounded by nature, that was his dream.

-Mike served for four years on the Strawberry Vale Residents Association, dealing with issues of land use and permitting, traffic and emergency planning.
-He has been an active members of the Metchosin community, participating in the farmers’ market for two years, then serving on the Metchosin Environmental Advisory Select Committee (MEASC) since 2010.
+Mike served for four years on the Strawberry Vale Residents Association, dealing with issues of land use and permitting, traffic, and emergency planning.
+He has been an active member of the Metchosin community, selling produce at the farmers’ market and sitting on the board of the Metchosin Producers Association for two years, serving on the Metchosin Environmental Advisory Select Committee (MEASC) since 2010, and on the Metchosin Biodiversity Committee since 2018.

 Morgan Yates, Director